Skip to content

 Shows the code snippet for calling this action from your product’s frontend via the Foldspace SDK.
 This is where developers pick up — see Connecting actions.

-Actions must be Published before the agent can use them.
-Use the Publish button in the top-right when the action is ready.
-The version number (v1, v2…) increments each time you publish.
+Every save creates a new version; actions must be Published before the agent can use them.
+Use the Publish button in the top-right when the action is ready and its handler is deployed.
 If the live version and latest version differ, a draft exists that hasn’t been published yet.